ptgisgreat/debianlf2000/README.md

 Currently their is no way to login, i'll be setting autologin in next commit

-Credits ; some file from Leapdroid (https://github.com/CE1CECL/LeapDroid) by ChrisEric were used (lf2000_ulimage)
+Credits ; some files from Leapdroid (https://github.com/CE1CECL/LeapDroid) by ChrisEric were used (lf2000_ulimage)

 ### Note:
 - It is currently unusable due to lack of input option, its hard to get touchsreen working.